slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'There is pleasure in the pathless woods.' -- Lord Byron*

-> *'A ship is safe in the harbor but that's not what ships are for.'*
+> *'A ship is safe in the harbor but that’s not what ships are for.'*

 > *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

-You can choose courage or you can choose comfort, but you can't choose both.
+You can choose courage or you can choose comfort, but you can’t choose both.
 Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.
 Not taking risks is too risky.

 [If you act average, you're going to be average](chapter_2_groups.md#on-following-the-herd).
 To outperform, you must be different and correct.